Taking AP classes and exams can help students:

 Jump to footnote referrer.
 Unpublished institutional research, Crux Research Inc., March 2007.

 Jump to footnote referrer.
-The College Board, Trends in College Pricing 2011, Figure 1.
+College Board, Trends in College Pricing and Student Aid 2021, October 2021.

 Jump to footnote referrer.
 The College Board, College Outcomes Comparisons by AP and Non-AP High School Experiences, 2008.